 An extensive playing career that covers, AFL, SANFL and NTFL make Rusca the ideal candidate to act as this year’s senior assistant coach, with his role primarily focused on team strategy and team offence.

 The South Korean born brings great experience to the coaching panel, having spent time with Academy NEAFL and AFL teams (most notably the Sydney Swans), being exposed to the best minds in the business.
 Heath also has local knowledge, having played and coached for St Mary’s Football Club in the NTFL since 2009.
 During this time he was a Premier League Assistant Coach for the 2015/16 and 2016/17 NTFL Premierships.
 Heath has also travelled as a coach for the U15 All Nations Squad for the Northern Territory from 2014-2017.

 A former AFL player, Roe played 50 games for the Brisbane Lions between 2006-2009.
 He got his break playing in the SANFL for North Adelaide before being drafted to Collingwood and on to the Brisbane Lions.
 Upon returning to Darwin, Roe was a 2011 NT Thunder premiership player and amassed 37 Club games to his name.
-He has been an Assistant Coach at the Nightcliff Tigers for the past two NTFL seasons, and his experience and leadership will be invaluable in his first year as a coach at NT Thunder.
+He has been an Assistant Coach at the Nightcliff Tigers for the past two NTFL seasons, and his experience and leadership will be invaluable in his second year as a coach at NT Thunder.

 The premiership runner in Thunder’s 2011 year Leonard does everything from running to coaching and working one-on-one with players in particular areas of the game.
 He is heavily involved with Wanderers FC in the NTFL and is a general all-around club man.

 Leonard, affectionately known as ‘Scruba’ is a no-nonsense all-rounder who has been involved with the Club for all ten of its years.